psugrg/nvim/README.md

 # Neovim configuration

+> ⚡ This configuration uses the *lazy.nvim* as a package manager

 > ℹ️  Type `:h rtp` for detaile about the `neovim` startup configuration procedure

 > ℹ️  Neovim is configured in `lua` language